opensafely-core/proxy/README.md

    repositories hosted on https://github.com, and not other repositories.

- * docker-proxy.opensafely.org: this provides read only access to docker images published by specific organistions on https://ghcr.io, the Github Container Registry, where the docker images for running the study code are stored.
+ * docker-proxy.opensafely.org: this provides read only access to docker images published by specific Github organistions on https://ghcr.io, the Github Container Registry, where the docker images for running the study code are stored.

 ## Building